wangshub/Bug_Hunter/README.md

 # Bug_Hunter

-a platform for organize and manage QA case.
-The final target is hunt all the Bug case of a software or a project
+A platform to organize and manage QA cases.
+The final target is to hunt all **Bugs**  of a software or project.